 Dr. Adalja also makes the point that younger people simply don't benefit from the high-dose shot as much as older people do.
 "Older age groups are at higher risk of complications from the flu," he says.

 Before using a vaccine for off-label indications, Dr. Seidman recommends discussing your flu vaccine options with your doctor and considering the risks and benefits to help you make an informed decision.

-The CDC recommends that everyone 6 months and older gets a flu vaccine every season, and advises going for a flu vaccine that’s approved for your age group.
-Some inactivated flu vaccines, which use the killed version of the germ that causes a disease and provide less protection than live vaccines, are approved for people as young as 6 months.
+The CDC recommends that everyone 6 months and older gets a flu vaccine every season, and advises going for a flu vaccine that's approved for your age group.
+Some inactivated flu vaccines, which use the inactivated version of the germ that causes a disease and provide less protection than live vaccines, are approved for people as young as 6 months.
 Other flu vaccines are only approved for adults, such as the recombinant influenza vaccine (RIV), which is approved for people aged 18 years and older.

 Remember, no vaccine is a guarantee

 No vaccine is 100% effective in preventing the flu.
 "The effectiveness of the flu vaccine last year is estimated at around 45 percent," says Dr. Seidman.
 "But even though a person can still get the flu after being vaccinated, there is evidence that the severity of the infection can be significantly less in patients who were vaccinated compared to those who were not."

 To get our top stories delivered to your inbox, sign up for the Healthy Living newsletter